Flex Ltd. (FLEX) Shares Up Despite Recent Market Volatility

-Flex Ltd. (NASDAQ: FLEX)’s stock price has increased by 2.40 compared to its previous closing price of 22.90.
-However, the company has experienced a 1.56% gain in its stock price over the last five trading sessions.
+Flex Ltd. (NASDAQ: FLEX)’s stock price has increased by 0.53 compared to its previous closing price of 22.84.
+Nevertheless, the company has seen a 0.83% surge in its stock price over the last five trading sessions.
 Barron’s reported on 08/17/22 that These Stock Picks Will Benefit From More U.S. Jobs, Investments

 Is It Worth Investing in Flex Ltd. (NASDAQ: FLEX) Right Now?

-Flex Ltd. (NASDAQ: FLEX) has a price-to-earnings ratio of 12.98x that is above its average ratio.
-Additionally, the 36-month beta value for FLEX is 1.48.
-There are mixed opinions on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Flex Ltd. (NASDAQ: FLEX) has a higher price-to-earnings ratio of 13.02x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.48.
+Analysts have mixed views on the stock, with 8 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for FLEX is $28.14, which is $3.41 above the current price.
-The public float for FLEX is 450.23M and currently, short sellers hold a 2.55% ratio of that float.
-The average trading volume of FLEX on March 06, 2023 was 4.84M shares.
+The average price point forecasted by analysts for Flex Ltd. (FLEX) is $28.14, which is $3.9 above the current market price.
+The public float for FLEX is 450.23M, and currently, short sellers hold a 2.55% ratio of that float.
+The average trading volume of FLEX on March 09, 2023 was 4.85M shares.

 FLEX’s Market Performance

-The stock of Flex Ltd. (FLEX) has seen a 1.56% increase in the past week, with a -3.66% drop in the past month, and a 7.22% gain in the past quarter.
-The volatility ratio for the week is 2.09%, and the volatility levels for the past 30 days are at 2.73% for FLEX.
-The simple moving average for the last 20 days is -1.09% for FLEX stock, with a simple moving average of 22.64% for the last 200 days.
+FLEX’s stock has seen a 0.83% increase for the week, with a -6.25% drop in the past month and a 8.00% gain in the past quarter.
+The volatility ratio for the week is 2.17%, and the volatility levels for the past 30 days are at 2.69% for Flex Ltd. The simple moving average for the last 20 days is -2.53% for FLEX stock, with a simple moving average of 19.68% for the last 200 days.

 Analysts’ Opinion of FLEX